Census Dots

 Native American/Other

-Of the 439 places in West Virginia, Charleston is the most populous.
+Charleston is ranked the most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Charleston was ranked the 1st most populous place in the 2020 Census.

 Charleston's White Population